allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 tags: [tech, "full-text search", elasticsearch, elastic, es, performance]
 ---
 It’s easy to find resources about _improving_ [Elasticsearch](https://www.elastic.co/elastic-stack) performance, but what if you wanted to _reduce_ it?
-In [Part I]({% post_url 2021-09-30-how-to-ruin-elasticsearch-performance-part-i %}) of this two-part series we looked ES under the hood in order to learn how it works internally.
+In [Part I]({% post_url 2021-09-30-how-to-ruin-elasticsearch-performance-part-i %}) of this two-part series we looked under the hood in order to learn how
+ES works internally.
 Now, in Part II, is the time to apply this knowledge in practice and ruin our ES performance.
 Most tips should also be applicable to
 [Solr](https://solr.apache.org/), raw [Lucene](https://lucene.apache.org/), or, for that matter, to any other full-text search engine as well.

 ## Using complex boolean queries